nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 > **This page holds an overview and instructions for how GeneLab processes Affymetrix microarray datasets.
 Exact processing commands and GL-DPPD-7114 version used for specific GeneLab datasets (GLDS) are provided with their processed data in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo).**
 >
-> \* The pipeline detailed below is currently used for animal and Arabidopsis Thaliana studies only, it will be updated soon for processing microbe microarray data and other plant data.
+> \* The pipeline detailed below currently supports gene annotations for Arabidopsis Thaliana via Ensembl FTP, all animals available in Biomart, and custom annotations (see [Step 8a](#8a-get-probeset-annotations)).

 ---